Experiment

 30 SALES

-3. select - from -WHERE: This query is used to display a selected set of fields for a selected set of records of a relation.
+from -WHERE: This query is used to display a selected set

-Syntax: select a set of fields from relation_name where condition;
+a set of fields from

 Example: SQL> select * FROM dept WHERE deptno<=20;